DanejSakshi13/Fundamentals-Of-Data-Structures/README.md

 a) Add and delete the members as well as president or even secretary.
 b) Compute total number of members of club
 c) Display members
 d) Two linked lists exists for two divisions.
-Concatenate two lists.*/
+Concatenate two lists.